zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 11. Go back to Nugget and click import tendies

 12. Browse and select the file

+##Live/VideoWallpapers

+9. Click Live

+10.Import your video

+11.VIDEO MUST BE SHORT SINCE IT ONLY SUPPORT UP TO 300FRAMES

+##Continue

 13. Go to apply and click apply changes